Skip to main content

 Devices running the Aqago dIdP agent communicate with your Aqago backend instance to authenticate and receive JWT credentials.
 The operating model is similar to an in-browser user IdP client with the added benefit that IoT-specific implementation details like mTLS and public/private keys are abstracted away.
 You can optionally use the JWT credentials for authentication in your backend application endpoints to simplify your device authentication strategy.

 The Aqa Technologies ACME CA implements a two-tier PKI with an offline root certificate.
-The CA is provided as a convenience and can be replaced by a private ACME CA for customers who already have or prefer to run their own CA.
+The CA is provided as a convenience and can be replaced by a private ACME CA for customers who prefer to run their own CA or are required to for data governance and compliance.

 Provisioning